-NOTICE IS HEREBY GIVEN that an annual general and special meeting (the "Meeting") of holders of common shares ("Shareholders") of Mako Mining Corp. ("Mako" or the "Company") will be held in a virtual-only format conducted via Zoom live webcast and teleconference, on August 19, 2021 at 10:00 a.m.
-(Vancouver time) for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of holders of common shares ("Shareholders") of Mako Mining Corp. ("Mako" or the "Company") will be held at 10:00 a.m.
+(Toronto time) on September 30, 2024 at Suite 3200, Bay Adelaide Centre - North Tower, Cassels Boardroom, 40 Temperance St., Toronto, ON, M5H 0B4, for the following purposes:

-- 1. to receive and consider the financial statements of the Company, together with the auditor's report thereon, for the year ended December 31, 2020; - 2. to fix the number of directors of the Company at seven (7); - 3. to elect directors for the ensuing year; - 4. to appoint PricewaterhouseCoopers LLP, Chartered Professional Accountants, as auditors of the Company for the ensuing year and to authorize the directors to fix their remuneration; - 5. to consider, and, if thought advisable, to pass an ordinary resolution (the "Equity Incentive Plan Resolution"), the full text of which is set forth in the "Equity Incentive Plan Resolution" section of the Information Circular (as defined below), to approve the proposed new omnibus equity incentive plan (the "Equity Incentive Plan") of the Company, which includes authorizing all unallocated options, rights and other entitlements issuable thereunder; and - 6. to transact such further and other business as may properly be brought before the Meeting or any postponement or adjournment thereof.
+- 1. to receive and consider the financial statements of the Company, together with the auditor's report thereon, for the year ended December 31, 2023; - 2. to fix the number of directors of the Company at seven (7); - 3. to elect directors for the ensuing year; - 4. to appoint PricewaterhouseCoopers LLP, Chartered Professional Accountants, as auditors of the Company for the ensuing year and to authorize the directors to fix their remuneration; - 5. to consider, and, if thought advisable, to pass an ordinary resolution to re-approve the Company's Omnibus Incentive Plan; and - 6. to transact such further and other business as may properly be brought before the Meeting or any postponement or adjournment thereof.

-Specific details of the matters proposed to be put before the Meeting are set forth in the management information circular dated June 29, 2021 (the "Information Circular").
+Specific details of the matters proposed to be put before the Meeting are set forth in the management information circular of the Company dated August 14, 2024 (the "Information Circular").
 Shareholders are reminded to review the Information Circular before voting.